wlerin/feralfilehosting/Feral Wiki/Software/Sickbeard - Basic Setup/readme.md

 Proxypass Sickbeard or SickRage:
 ---

+**Important note:** You will need to shutdown Sickbeard/Rage to modify the `config.ini` as it saves loaded settings every time the app shuts down, overwriting any changes you may have made.

 You will need to first set the `web_root` in the Sickbeard/rage `config.ini` located in the root of the directory cloned from github.

 By default this should be: